• Home

 Lawful basis

-Performance of Contract means processing your person data where it is necessary for the performance of a contract to which you are a party or to take steps at your request before entering into such a contract.
+which you are a party or to take steps at your request before entering into such a contract.

-Complying with a legal or regulatory obligation means processing your personal data where it is necessary for complying with our legal or regulatory obligation.
+means processing your personal data where it is necessary for complying with our legal or

 Your legal rights